stnolting/neorv32/README.md

 ### FPGA Implementation Results - CPU

-:books: More details regarding exemplary FPGA setups including a listing of resource utilization by each SoC module can be found in the
+:books: More details regarding exemplary FPGA setups including a list of resource utilization by each SoC module can be found in the
 [online documentation - _"FPGA Implementation Results"_](https://stnolting.github.io/neorv32/#_fpga_implementation_results).

 Implementation results for exemplary CPU configuration generated for an **Intel Cyclone IV EP4CE22F17C6N FPGA**